Statement of Faith

-We believe man was created good and upright; for God said, “Let us make man in our images, after our likeness.”
-However, man by voluntary transgression tell and thereby incurred not only physical death, but also spiritual death, which is separation from God (Gen. 1:26,27; 2:17, 3:6; Rom.
-5:12-19)
+We believe the man was created good and upright; for God said, “Let us make man in our images, after our likeness.”
+However, a man by voluntary transgression tell and thereby incurred not only physical death but also spiritual death, which is separation from God (Gen. 1:26,27; 2:17, 3:6; Rom.
+5:12-19).

 We believe that the ordinance of baptism by immersion is commanded in the Scriptures.
 All who repent and believers in Christ as Savior and Lord are to be baptized.
 Thus they declare to the world that they have died with Christ and that they also have been raised with Him to walk in newness of life Matt.
 28:19; Mark 16:16: Acts 10:47,48; Rom.
 6:4).

 We believe in Holy Communion.
 The Lord’s Supper, consisting of the elements – bread and the fruit of the vine -— is the symbol expressing our sharing the divine nature of our Lord Jesus Christ (II Peter 1:4); a memorial of His suffering and death (I Cor.
 11:26); and a prophecy of His second coming (I Cor.
 11:26) and is enjoined on all believers “till He comes”.